NewcoderM/noprocfile-noruntimetxt/README.md

 Division: Divide one number by another, with error handling for division by zero.

 # Technologies used

 python<br>
 github<br>
-vscode<br>
-gitpod<br>

 #Testing

-the test on https://pep8ci.herokuapp.com/# has resulted in some issues
+The test on https://pep8ci.herokuapp.com/# has resulted in some issues

 ![](media/test_error.PNG)

-mostly long lines in comments but all were delt with by adjusting content
+Mostly long lines in comments but all were delt with by adjusting content

 ![](media/after_test.PNG)

-in earlier version of this product I tried to include a data libray called tkinter as import in top line of my code. but the deployment on render crashed throwing an error message says that "my Python does not understand tkinter".
+In earlier version of this product I tried to include a data libray called tkinter as import in top line of my code. but the deployment on render crashed throwing an error message says that "my Python does not understand tkinter".
 So, after asking my mentor, tutors, my cohort facilitator and even some people on Slack, I was assured that as long it works then criteria are met.
 So, I removed the tkinter, which you can follow on the commit history on github.

 ## Deployment